 Security cameras that would, if functioning, have captured images of the perpetrators, were actually non-functional.
-An issue encountered frequently by detectives solving crimes in modern-day settings, such as in Police Procedural
+An issue encountered frequently by detectives solving crimes in modern-day settings, such as in Police Procedural shows.

 Typical reasons include:

 - The camera was pointed in the wrong direction, whether by accident or by someone tampering with it.

 - The recording device the cameras are attached to stopped recording (back in the days of VCRs they commonly "ran out of tape").